-- 1. Usually, have financial need; - 2.
+- 1. Usually, have financial need: - 2.
 Be a U.S. citizen or eligible noncitizen; - 3.
-Have a social security number: - 4.
-If male, be registered with the Selective Service (if applicable); - 5.
-If currently attending school, be making Satisfactory Academic Progress; - 6.
+Have a social security number; - 4.
+If male, be registered with the Selective Service (if applicable): - 5.
+If currently attending school, be making Satisfactory Academic Progress: - 6.
 Be enrolled as a regular student in any of the school's eligible programs; - 7.
-Not be in default on any federally-guaranteed loan; - 8.
-Have a high school diploma or its equivalent, have completed homeschooling at the secondary level as defined by state law.
+Not be in default on any loan made under any title IV program, not have obtained loan amounts that exceed annual or aggregate loan limits made under any title IV loan program, not have property subject to a judgment lien for a debt owed to the United States, and not be liable for a grant or Federal Perkins loan overpayment.; - 8.
+Have a high school diploma or its equivalent or have completed homeschooling at the secondary level as defined by state law. - 9.
+Not be enrolled in either an elementary or secondary school; - 10.
+Satisfy the title IV program specific loan requirements - 11.
+Have not been convicted of an offense under any Federal or State law involving the possession or sale of illegal drugs for conduct that occurred during a period of enrollment for which the student was receiving title IV program funds, unless eligibility has been regained. - 12.
+If previously convicted of, or pled nolo contendere or guilty to, a crime involving fraud in obtaining title IV program funds, has completed repayment of such assistance